hborlik/EV2-Engine/current_notes.md

 ## Thesis Notes

+- [x] split introduction into its own chapter.

+- [ ] Figures for CSP background

+- [ ] Introductory paragraphs at each Section that talks about what is in each section.
+And refer to other sections for where additional information is for background

+- [ ] Introduction talking more about the game engine work that was done "game engine" or "system" "rendering system"

+- [ ] Why game engine -> customize and control.
+    - Scenes are informed/assisted by the game engine.

+- [ ] Figure 4.3 circle(or highlight) the node being solved for.

+- [ ] Rendering -> system overview, maybe move it to after backgound?

+- [ ] Performance: capture how long the sphere intersection takes:
+    - time -> write n spheres + time taken to perf file while i use the program.
+    - graph.

 ### Schedule

 2. Jan 20 : *Scene representation* Need to load from very simple format to enable procedural generation.